Paper doll: History

 Book publishing companies that followed in the production of paper dolls or cut-outs were Lowe, Whitman, Saalfield and Merrill among others.
 Movie stars and celebrities became the focus in the early days of paper dolls in the USA.
-Paper dolls are still produced today and Whitman and Golden Co. still publish paper dolls.
+Paper dolls are still produced and Whitman and Golden Co. still publish paper dolls.

-Besides movie stars, women of leisure tended to be the women featured in paper doll form.
+Other than movie stars, women of leisure tended to be the ones featured in paper doll form.
 As more women began to enter the work force in the twentieth-century, paper doll manufacturers began to produce dolls that represented career women.
 The women's rights movement in mid-20th century was partially responsible for instigating this change.
 Brides were another common figure often represented in paper doll form.

-Collecting

-Vintage paper dolls with hand-painted artwork are becoming increasingly rare due to paper aging issues.
-They have become collectible, and the prices for mint uncut sets can range from $100 to over $500 for a sought after title.

 Convention

-A paper doll convention is held every year in the United States.
+A paper doll convention has been held every year in the United States since 1979, with two being held in 1980, 1981, and 1982.
 In 2016, one was held in Phoenix, Arizona.